Six Affordable Home Renovation Ideas That Will Increase the Value of Your House

 Moving through rooms with different features or styles can be disorienting, so reduce the variety as much as possible.
 For example, Shelton worked on a home with beautiful wood flooring in the entryway but wall-to-wall shag carpeting in the living room.
 In order to ease the transition, she ripped out the carpeting and replaced it with jute rugs so that it matched the foyer and felt more intentional.
 Other inexpensive options for updating the floors are installing ceramic tile, staining hardwood, or laying sheet vinyl.

 Pay Attention to the Details

-In their 2019 analysis of home features, Zillow found that 49% of listings with a "pot filler" sold for more than expected.
+In their 2019 analysis of home features, Zillow found that 49 percent of listings with a "pot filler" sold for more than expected.
 It just goes to show that the finishing touches are just as important—if not more so—as the massive overhauls.
 Weighty doorknobs and sleek faucets will appeal to their sense of touch as well as their eyes.
 For the same reason, consider replacing plastic wall plates with something made of wood or metal.
-"I tend to do long handles on cabinet doors because it cleans up the lines," she says.
+To improve style, Shelton likes to "do long handles on cabinet doors because it cleans up the lines."

 Neutralize the Space with White Paint and Transitional Design

 Personal touches are what make a house a home, but they can disrupt the buyer's vision of what theirs would look like.
 Once you've removed your art and family photos, it's important to wipe the rooms clean of your style.
 "It should be someplace between modern and traditional so that it's easily relatable to a lot of people," says Shelton.
 High baseboards can make the walls appear taller and ceiling medallions can easily give a room some charm.
 Installing decorative paneling is also surprisingly cheap and simple to install.